 The attorney representing Fodor, funded by RIM, telling Fodor he cannot find out what RIM did with Fodor's documents.

-The decade-long French litigation ended in 2017 with total defeat.42
+The decade-long French litigation ended in 2017 with total defeat.42 Nicolas Fodor filed for Chapter 7 bankruptcy in 2021.43

 Morgan Lewis simultaneously represented SetNet/Fodor and HP France — parties in active adversarial litigation in the Tribunal de Commerce de Paris.44 Per se nonconsentable under Rule 1.7(b) and Restatement §122(2)(c).
 Firm-wide imputation under Rule 1.10.